Bookkeeping 101

 • What was purchased or sold

-• How money was exchanged in return for the item that was purchased or sold
+• How money was exchanged to do the transaction

 For example, if a business buys a computer and pays with cash, recording the transaction involves making two entries:

-• Debit―The purchase amount is added to fixed assets and any sales tax paid for the asset would be added to a sales tax receivable account.
+• Any sales tax paid would be added to a “sales tax receivable” account

-• Credit―The full amount of the purchase (inclusive of sales tax) would be recorded as a reduction in “cash.”
+• The full amount of the purchase, inclusive of sales tax, would be recorded as a reduction in “cash”

 What is the single-entry system?

 Single-entry bookkeeping involves recording only a single entry for each transaction.
 In the example of the computer purchase above, the transaction would be recorded once—as a fixed asset purchase.
-The records wouldn’t show how the purchase was paid for (i.e., with cash).
+The records wouldn’t show how the purchase was paid for (i.e., with cash in this case).

 What is a ledger?

-A ledger is a digital or manual record of all financial transactions of the business with details that can be later used to generate financial statements.
+A ledger is a digital or manual record of all the financial transactions of a business with details that can be later used to generate financial statements.
 The ledger typically includes:

 • all debits and credits for a period